Skip to contents

 ## 3 test3.jpg

 print("Error: the photos do not have a CreateDate.
-Rename the photos manually, then use photo2batchimport to create the ARW table")
+You may rename the photos by alphabetical order using Option B below")

 } else if (any(is.na(listEXIF$CreateDate))){

 print("Error: some of the photos do not have a CreateDate.
-Rename the photos manually, then use photo2batchimport to create the ARW table")
+You may rename the photos by alphabetical order using Option B below")

 } else { print("Photos are appropriate for automatic renaming based on CreateDate.")